Spritan/YOLOv8_Explainer/docs/index.md

 ```
 - Here the `from YOLOv8_Explainer import yolov8_heatmap, display_images` allows you to import the required functionalities.

-- The line `model = yolov8_heatmap( weight="/location/model.pt", conf_threshold=0.4, device = "cpu", method = "EigenCAM", layer=[12, 17, 21], ratio=0.02,    show_box=True, renormalize=False)` allows the user to pass a pertrained YOLO weight which the CAM is expected to evaluate, along with additional parameters like the desired CAM method target layers, and the confidence threshold.
+- The line `model = yolov8_heatmap( weight="/location/model.pt", conf_threshold=0.4, method = "EigenCAM", layer=[12, 17, 21], ratio=0.02, show_box=True, renormalize=False)` allows the user to pass a pertrained YOLO weight which the CAM is expected to evaluate, along with additional parameters like the desired CAM method target layers, and the confidence threshold.

 You can choose between the following CAM Models for version 0.0.5: